warren-fisher/speedtest-history/README.md

 - Create a web-based view for hosting on a Raspberry Pi or similar microcontroller
 - Optional automatic contacting to ISP or system admin
 - Better xaxis formatting
+- Choose a specific area code to limit speedtest servers to within a certain area
 ### Dependancies
 - Python 3
 - Pandas